c-blake/bu/doc/edplot.md

 P(mA^2>val|Gauss): 0.009200
 ```
 The first K-S test (related to the outer fat band) alone doesn't even exclude
-consistency from Gaussian sampling at 8%, though the other 2 slightly more
+consistency with Gaussian sampling at 8%, though the other 2 slightly more
 powerful tests suggest it is getting unlikely at 2% and 1% alpha levels.
 Knowing the answer, it is easy to fool oneself in thinking any visualization
 says more than it really does.
 The challenge is: How to present evidence that